 These pads are great additions to coops in cold environments.
 They also make for a great, even heat source for a brooder!
 They have internal thermostats that keep them at a comfortable temperature for your chickens at all times.
 Mount them on a wall for radiant heat, or set them right on the floor and let your hens warm their feet during the winter.

-From the Cackle Coop!
+And that’s today’s news from the Cackle Coop!